raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Materials' folder in the 'Project' window, create a new material named 'DarkSkybox'.
+In the 'Materials' folder in the 'Project' window, create a new material named 'DarkSkyBox'.

 --- /task ---

 --- task ---

-With the new 'DarkSkybox' material selected.
+With the new 'DarkSkyBox' material selected.
 Go to the 'Inspector' window.

 Change the 'Shader' to 'Skybox -> 6 Sided'.